CCPrefix: Counterfactual Contrastive Prefix-Tuning for Many-Class Classification: Methodology

 where $\otimes$ is the outer product and $\langle \cdot \rangle$ is the inner product.
 For the contrastive attributes generated between the same fact and the rest counterfactuals, we denote these attributes as $\mC_{i,*} \in \R^{(|R|-1) \times d_e}$, where $i,*$ represents the fact-counterfactual pairs consisting of the $i$-th fact and the rest labels assumed as counterfactuals.
 Sequentially operating eq.\ref{eq:subspace} and eq.\ref{eq:project}, we extract all contrastive attributes $\mC \in \R^{|R| \times (|R|-1) \times d_e}$ from each instance.
 We summarize the former procedure of constructing contrastive attributes in Algorithm \ref{alg:CAC}.

-Obviously, since we suppose each label as the fact to form fact-counterfactual pairs in turn, it is inevitable to face the noisy attributes projected by invalid fact-counterfactual pairs for each instance.
+\paragraph{Prototype Constraint.} Obviously, since we suppose each label as the fact to form fact-counterfactual pairs in turn, it is inevitable to face the noisy attributes projected by invalid fact-counterfactual pairs for each instance.
 Therefore, the contrastive attributes should be selected only if it is generated by the valid fact-counterfactual pairs formed by the accurate label.
 To distinguish valid contrastive attributes, we introduce a set of global prototypes $\{\mP_{0,*}, \mP_{1,*}, \ldots, \mP_{|R|,*}\} \in \R^{|R| \times (|R|-1) \times d_e}$ corresponding to contrastive attributes.
 Concretely, for the contrastive attributes $\vc_{i,j}$ generated by projecting instance onto the subspace between $i$-th fact and $j$-th counterfactual, there is only one corresponding prototype $\vp_{i,j}$.
 The fine-grained global prototypes can learn the common features of its corresponding fact-counterfactual attribute among the whole training instances.
 During training, according to the instance's ground-truth label, these prototypes can be split into two groups.
-One is the set of positive prototypes while the other is the rest negative prototypes $\mP_{-,*} \in \R^{(|R|-1) \times (|R|-1) \times d_e}$.
+One is the set of positive prototypes while the other is the rest of negative prototypes $\mP_{-,*} \in \R^{(|R|-1) \times (|R|-1) \times d_e}$.
 The positive prototypes represent the common knowledge of the corresponding attributes $\mC_{+,*}$ generated by the valid fact-counterfactual pairs.
 These prototypes are trained with the following self-contrastive learning loss:

 where $\mW \in \R^{d_e \times d_e}$ is the learning weight matrix and $\langle \cdot \rangle$ is the inner product to calculate the similarity.
-This objective forces the positive prototypes draw up the positive contrastive attributes.
-Simultaneously, the negative contrastive attribtues would be pushed away from the positive prototypes.
-Thus, by calculating the similarities between instance's contrastive attributes and the corresponding prototypes, we select the top-$m$'s most similar attributes $\mC_{sel} \in \R^{m \times d_e}$ as additional prompt tokens to fill into the original prompt template $T(\cdot)$, as shown in \Cref{fig:proto_illustration}.
+This objective forces the positive prototypes to draw up positive contrastive attributes.
+Simultaneously, the negative contrastive attributes would be pushed away from the positive prototypes.